 Place the completed compost bucket with holes in the bottom into another bucket.

 Make sure that the compost bucket doesn’t go farther than halfway down the bottom bucket (this is to make sure that the drainage holes aren’t sitting in the tea).

 Liquid will collect in the bottom bucket as the scraps decompose and rain trickles through the compost.
 After the compost has drained, simply collect the tea from the bottom bucket.

 Here is some black gold from my worm compost bin:

 After the scraps are completely composted, move the compost to another container with no holes.

 Cover the compost with water and allow it to sit and steep for 3 days.
 Then, you can strain the compost out and collect the compost tea that is leftover.

 Do you have extra 5 Gallon Buckets lying around?

-Check out the bucket projects in this 5-Gallon Bucket Book for easy and practical ways to put them to use!
+Check out the bucket projects in this post for easy and practical ways to put them to use!